aimee-mcneil-melville/ToDo-Full-Stack/README.md

     </details>

 1. Saving plaintext passwords is _huge_ no-no. So let's fix that using the `libsodium-wrappers` npm package (which contains the `libsodium.js` library).
 Install `libsodium-wrappers` as a normal dependency.
 Note: the package `sodium` also exists, but is a very different beast.
 The `libsodium-wrappers` package has no 'native' code (it's just JavaScript) so can be easier to install and use.
+Sometimes you'll need a _native code_ version like `sodium` (`node-sodium`) which can handle higher memory limits and performs faster than the all-JavaScript version, but we don't need that today.

     <details><summary>Show terminal command</summary>